meddwl/psearch/README.md

 If multiple models are used for screening and sdf output is desired a user should add `-z` argument which will force output format to be sdf.

-3. Calculating probability of the activity of molecules towards the considering protein by precision of the molecules.
+3. Calculating probability of the activity of molecules towards the considering protein by precision of the models.
 The scheme of how the probability is calculated is described in the [article](https://doi.org/10.3390/molecules25020385) below

 ```python